1958 Wheat Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 The 1958 wheat penny marks the final chapter of Victor Brenner’s iconic design, standing out for both its scale of production and the distinctions among its varieties.

-The Denver Mint struck over 800 million coins with a “D” mint mark, while Philadelphia produced more than 250 million unmarked pieces.
-Proof coins were made in far smaller numbers—fewer than 900,000 in total—including special CAM and DCAM finishes.
+The Denver Mint struck over 800 million coins bearing the “D” mint mark, while Philadelphia produced more than 252 million without a mint mark.
+Proof coins—specially made for collectors—were struck in far smaller numbers, with only 875,652 produced in total, including special CAM and DCAM finishes.

 Also Read: 100 Most Valuable Indian Head Penny Coins Worth Money (1859 – 1909)